 I have been resisting writing this post for a long time, and I’ll tell you why.
 In part, it’s because there is already so much information easily available out there that my writing anything is redundant.
 Furthermore, there are tons of ways to use oils, and my giving “instructions” is akin to my giving instructions on how to wash your hair: seriously, dab the oil on something.
 Those are the instructions.

 The details are up to you, how complicated you get is up to you, what object you rub the oil on is up to you.
-(When people ask me for instructions, what they are actually asking for usually is a *spell,* whether they realize that’s what they’re asking for or not.
-And there are thousands of those, and I unfortunately just can’t give out free spell advice to all queries or I’d be out of business fast.)
+People use oils to dress candles, amulets, charms, pakets, mojo bags, stuffed animals, talismans, jewelry, pets, their own hair: the list goes on and on.
+See, when people ask me for instructions, what they are actually asking for usually is a *spell,* whether they realize that’s what they’re asking for or not.
+And they don’t think lighting a fixed, dressed candle with intent counts as a “spell,” so they’re asking for something more complex.
+Well, there are thousands of those out there free for the searching, and I unfortunately just can’t give out free spell advice to all queries or I’d be out of business fast.

-But lots of people ask me for instructions, and some get upset with me when I tell them that my oils don’t come with instructions but they can visit my blog for ideas and resources.
+But lots of people ask me for instructions, and some get upset with me when I tell them that my oils don’t come with instructions.
+But I tell them they can visit my blog for ideas and resources.
 So here you go: a post on how to use condition oils.

 I personally use a method similar to that outlined in Henri Gamache’s Master Book of Candle Burning.
 Not all rootworkers do this – there is more than one way to skin a cat.
 But this is what I do.
 In this book, which you can get very inexpensively and which is a good investment if you are interested in candle-burning magic, Gamache outlines a theory of “polarity” for candles.